 Excelsior College Examinations are designed to test achievement in specific college subjects.
-Credit for Excelsior exams will be recorded on the Boise State transcript, with a grade of “Pass,” when the student is currently enrolled at Boise State University.
+Credit for Excelsior exams will be recorded on the Boise State transcript, with a grade of “Pass,” after the 10th day of the student’s first term enrolled at Boise State University.
 Excelsior exams cannot be used to repeat a class already completed.

 |Excelsior Exam Title||Grade for Credit||Boise State Equivalent Course & Number of Credits|

 |Human Resource Mgmt||B||HRM 305 Human Resource Management (3)|

 |Literacy Instruction in the Elementary School||C||ED-LTCY 440 (3)|

 |Statistics||C||MATH 254 (3)|

 |World Conflicts Since 1900||C||HIST 300XF (3)|

 ACE has evaluated many courses and schools completed within military service.
 Boise State follows the credit recommendation of ACE found in the Guide to the Evaluation of Educational Experiences in the Armed Services to award academic credit for these courses and schools.
 Credit for military training will be recorded on the Boise State transcript after the 10th day of the student’s first term enrolled at Boise State University.
 These credits are general elective “Pass” credits only and can not be used to meet CORE requirements.
 They can be used to fulfill major requirements only if approved by the academic department chair and the appropriate dean.
 Procedures for receiving this credit vary depending on the branch of the service you were in.
 See below for details: